juanovt10/tracktales-blog/README.md

 During troubleshooting, I encountered challenges in understanding how to effectively debug activities occurring in the backend.
 To address this, I incorporated the [Django messages feature](https://docs.djangoproject.com/en/3.2/ref/contrib/messages/#using-messages-in-views-and-templates).
 This implementation allowed me to display errors occurring in the templates, providing valuable insights during the debugging process.

 In the final stages, while working on the presentation of dynamic content like post likes, post comments, and dates, I encountered limitations with certain syntax within the template.
-To overcome this hurdle, I discovered [Django custom template tags](https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/).
+To overcome this issue, I discovered [Django custom template tags](https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/).
 This feature proved invaluable as it enabled me to present likes, showcase comments alongside their respective posts, and exhibit dates for both posts and comments in a more user-friendly manner

 ### Media